 The students (and parents) who have been organised and used the summer holidays to recap and consolidate what they learnt in the previous school year will be better prepared than others.
 Once all possible online activities and games for last year’s topics have been tried, or the widely available holiday revision booklets have been filled, the best way to move forward is to make a list of what was not understood or what was a little difficult, and ask specific questions to the new teacher or tutor who will start the new term.
 This will help the student of course, but will equally help the teacher/tutor know where the student is in terms of level of comprehension and ability.
-It also shows the new teacher how dedicated the student is; positive first impressions contribute to a successful relationship.
+Positive first impressions contribute to a successful relationship.

 Complimenting work in the classroom

 Revision books for the coming year offer a useful complement to homework.
 Students can draw from them as an additional source of material, they can model their own revision notes on them and can also use them to test themselves at the end of a topic unit.
 The temptation, especially if pressured to do so by parents, is to work ahead of their class on topics not previously covered by their teacher.
 This may be counterproductive and result in misguided learning with negative consequences.